- Nature in Montreal Square

 Would you eat grey squirrel ragu?
 Or a delicate grey squirrel pie?
 Or would you balk at eating Beatrix Potter’s Squirrel Nutkin?
 (Yes we do know that Squirrel Nutkin was a red, not a grey.)

-One local resident, infuriated with grey squirrels invading and raiding his garden told us:
+Another local resident, infuriated with grey squirrels invading and raiding his garden told us:

 Squirrels?
-They’re just rats with bushy tails and better PR!Covent Garden Resident
+They’re just rats with bushy tails and better PR!Another Covent Garden Resident

 Which have you seen, recently?
 The RSPB bird identifier lists 408 species of birds found in the UK, including some rare overseas visitors.
 It’s simple to use – give it a try.